 I want to improve the way my smile looks.
 Can you help?

 Of course.
 Dr. Maali offers several cosmetic services that can transform your teeth for the better, including teeth whitening, direct bonding, Invisalign, porcelain veneers, all-porcelain restorations, gum recontouring, and more.
 Our team will work together with you to devise the ideal treatment plan that addresses your personal goals and leaves your expectations exceeded.

 I would like my teeth to be whitened but do not wish to use the night trays.
 Is there a fast alternative?

 Yes.
-Our office offers a one-hour whitening system called Zoom!
+Our dental office offers a one-hour whitening system called Zoom!
 This system is completed while you are comfortably reclined in a dental chair.

 Are cosmetic procedures covered by my dental insurance?